kyma-project/community/governance.md

 Once you reach the consensus:

 - Add the status change in the **Decision record** issue with either `Accepted` or `Declined`.
 - Close and merge the pull request with the accepted proposal.
-Make sure that the merge comment contains one of the [keywords](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the `Decision record` ticket.
+Make sure that the merge comment contains one of the [keywords](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the **Decision record** issue.
 Otherwise, close the **Decision record** issue manually.

 > **NOTE:** If there are any pull requests with counter proposals to the decision record, close the related pull requests with rejected proposals without merging.
 State the reasons for the rejection in the closing comments.